MillerLabFTW/OpenSourcePneumaticSystem/README.md

 ###Troubleshooting: Use `CheckSerialPort.pde` to Determine Port Number

 **NOTE: As detailed above, this equipment is compatible with Linux, Mac, and Windows systems because Arduino, Industruino, and Processing are compatible with those systems.
-The below details are for Windows and MacOS.
-Other platform-specific instructions may be provided at a later time.**
+This section is split into instructions based on operating system, as each has a different method of naming and assigning serial ports.
+Please refer to the instructions for the OS you are using.**

 ####On Windows: